arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 @RESTSTRUCT{numberOfShards,graph_representation,integer,required,}
 Number of shards created for every new collection in the graph.

-@RESTSTRUCT{replicationFactor,graph_representation,integer,required,}
-The replication factor used for every new collection in the graph.

 @RESTSTRUCT{_id,graph_representation,string,required,}
 The internal id value of this graph.